 The golden age

-The launch of Activia marked a significant turning point in the history of Danone in Canada, as it was the first of a new generation of yogurts containing probiotic cultures.
+In 2004, the launch of Activia marked a significant turning point in the history of Danone in Canada, as it was the first of a new generation of yogurts containing probiotic cultures.
 It was the subject of numerous clinical trials and its cultures are scientifically proven to survive passage through the digestive system and play a vital role in the intestinal ecosystem.